 - Dental insurance is also available for graduate trainees with a cost share option for dependents.

 Lab coats, laundry service, malpractice insurance, black fleece jacket are provided for fellowship trainees.

 The stipends for fellows at the Texas Tech University Health Sciences Center are consistent with other medical centers in the Southwest area and may undergo adjustments each year.
 Stipends are currently $1,000 per year and may be used for books or meeting travel.

 Entry Into the Fellowship

-Individuals interested in the Texas Tech University Health Sciences Center Pain Management fellowship should submit their application materials between January and July the year prior to the expected start date through ERAS.
+Individuals interested in the Texas Tech University Health Sciences Center Pain Medicine Fellowship should submit their application materials between January and May the year prior to the expected start date through ERAS.

-Applications are to be made by the candidates and will be screened by our Directors.
-An interview required.
+Applications are to be made by the candidates and will be screened by our Review Committee.
+An interview is required.
 If there is formal acceptance by the candidate after an offer, an institutional license is available in lieu of a Texas license.
 MORE